anhuy1672005-npah/openmrs-healthcare-testing-project/README.md

 - Patient/person detail retrieval
 - Negative API cases such as unauthorized request and invalid UUID

+## Automation Scope

+Based on the manual test cases, 8 high-priority test cases were selected for Selenium UI automation.
+These cases cover login, logout, patient search, patient profile access, and patient registration validation.

+The full mapping between manual test cases and planned automation scripts is documented in:

+manual-testing/traceability-matrix.md

 ## Tools Used

 | Area | Tools |